-The state-owned incumbent, Corporación Paraguaya de Comunicaciones (Copaco) retains a monopoly on all fixed-line voice services, including local telephony, international long-distance telephony, and VoIP.
-In the mobile market, however, there has been competition since 1998.
+The state-owned incumbent, Corporación Paraguaya de Comunicaciones (Copaco), retains a monopoly on all fixed-line voice services, including local telephony, international long-distance telephony, and VoIP.
+In the mobile market, however, there has been effective competition since 1998.
 The internet market is also open to competition, and there are over a dozen ISPs offering services.
 Copaco lost its monopoly over the international backbone for internet connectivity in early 2009.

 Copaco, Millicom (Tigo Paraguay), Vox, América Móvil (Claro Paraguay), Grupo Clarin, DirecTV, Personal (Telecom Argentina).

 Monitor critical insights with our AI-powered Market Intelligence Platform gathering and analyzing intelligence in real time.
 With AI trained to spot emerging trends and detect new strategic opportunities, our clients use TMT Intelligence to accelerate their growth.

 If you want to know more about it, please see:

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.

 For more details, please see: